geoschem/geos-chem-shared-docs/supplemental-guides/netcdf-guide.rst

 Concatenate with the netCDF operators
 -------------------------------------

-You can use the :program:`ncrcat` utility (from :option:`nco`) to concatenate the individual netCDF files into a single netCDF file.
+You can use the :program:`ncrcat` utility (from
+::ref:`ncguide-useful-tools-nco`) to concatenate the individual netCDF files into a single netCDF file.

 Let's assume we want to combine 12 monthy data files (e.g. :file:`month_01.nc`, :file:`month_02.nc`, .. :file:`month_12.nc`